Chicago Episcopal Diocese’s $750,000 Sex Abuse Case Puts Bishop Chilton Knudsen’s Actions Under Scrutiny

 In a sworn statement for the lawsuit, he says the abuse began while he was attending a summer church camp.

-the morning,” he said in the deposition.
+“My parents started work very early in the morning,” he said in the deposition.
 “And, in order to get me to the camp, they would drop me off at Father Kearney’s house before they went to work.
 And then he would take me to the camp later in the morning.”

 Kearney sexually abused him daily over two weeks, according to court records.

 After that summer, the assaults resumed at Kearney’s home, according to the deposition, in which he said: “I was having trouble . . . in junior high school, acting out.
-And he told my parents that
+And he told my parents that he was taking me there for counseling and to work with me.”

 Also, he said: “He told me he had abused” others.
 “He would explain that he had done the same things with them that he was doing with me.
 I believe that his intention was to create a sense of camaraderie or to show that it was OK because they were mostly older boys that I knew and respected.”